GavinITP/netflow-generator/README.md

 2. **Compile the code:**

-   Use `g++` to compile the project files.
+   This example use `g++` to compile the project files.
 Ensure that all `.cpp` files are compiled into an executable.

    ```bash
    g++ -o netflow-generator main.cpp netflow.cpp utils.cpp -std=c++11